Free Look Period in Life Insurance

 Use the Free Look Period to review your life insurance policy.
 Cancel within 15–30 days and get a refund after minimal deductions.

-4156 Views
+4162 Views

 8 minutes read

 The world of insurance can be overwhelming, especially with complex policy documents and long-term commitments.
 To protect consumers from making hasty or uninformed decisions, the Insurance Regulatory and Development Authority of India (IRDAI) has introduced a crucial safeguard known as the Free Look Period.
 This provision allows new policyholders a dedicated window to thoroughly review all terms, conditions, and benefits of their life insurance policy.
-If you find any clause unclear, unsuitable, or misleading, you have the right to cancel the policy within this period and receive a refund of your premium, minus minimal charges.
+If you find any clause to be unclear, unsuitable, or misleading, you have the right to cancel the policy within this period and receive a refund of your premium, excluding minimal charges.
 Understanding how the free look period works will help you make confident and informed insurance choices.

 Key Takeaways

-• The free look period allows new policyholders to review their life insurance terms risk-free, ensuring the plan suits their needs.
+• The free look period allows new policyholders to review their life insurance terms risk-free, ensuring the plan suits their needs

-• You can cancel your policy within 15–30 days of receiving the policy document, depending on the insurer and the mode of purchase.
+• You can cancel your policy within 15 - 30 days of receiving the policy document, depending on the insurer and the mode of purchase

-• If you cancel during the free look period, you’ll get a premium refund minus minimal fees like stamp duty and administrative charges.
+• If you cancel during the free look period, you’ll get a premium refund minus minimal fees like stamp duty and administrative charges

-• Cancelling a policy within the free look period does not attract penalties or impact your ability to purchase insurance in the future.
+• Cancelling a policy within the free look period does not attract penalties or impact your ability to purchase insurance in the future

-• Utilising the free look period helps you make confident, well-informed insurance choices, reducing the chances of being locked into an unsuitable long-term contract.
+• Utilising the free look period helps you make confident, well-informed insurance choices, reducing the chances of being locked into an unsuitable long-term contract

 Please enter correct name Please enter the Full name